 Step 4.
 Viewer & Player: Generate and Publish the Visualization

-Now you have created your ArchiMate diagram and it is time to it share with others.
-You have the option to publish your visualization publicly or privately in the Dragon1 Content Viewer.
+You have created your ArchiMate diagram and it is time to it share with others.
+You have the option to publish your visualization publicly or privately in the Dragon1 Viewer.

 Users can if they want and if you have enabled the option, leave comments on your visualization, for you to improve it.

-Overview of tasks to publish a visualization in the Content Viewer
+Overview of tasks to publish a visualization in the Viewer

 - Select the visualization and click Edit;